TechLabs-Ruhr/Way-Home/README.md

             }
         },
  ```
+8. In case of successful authorization the user object returned by the authorize function is then handled in the callbacks section of the auth options to
+   establish a user session. (see the above description of the GitHub OAuth 2 authentication)
+9. The credentials provider authentication is completed

 ### Roadmap

-1. **Landing page** - Since  the data science team was looking for useful data sources at the begnning one of the first steps for the web dev team was to create an enticing landing page to encourage new users to sign in and use the app.
+1. **Landing page** - Since  the data science team was looking for useful data sources at the beginning one of the first steps for the web dev team was to create an enticing landing page to encourage new users to sign in and use the app.
-2. **Connection to the google maps API** - to implement the core app features like route recommendations we had to access the google maps API.
-Since all our data scientists have dropped out of the programm we didn't use
+2. **Connection to the Google Maps API** - to implement the core app features like route recommendations we had to access the Google Maps API.
+Since all our data scientists have dropped out of the program, we didn't use
     it for anything other than displaying it on the user dashboard
-3. **Authentication** - we used next auth to create the user accounts with session which are neccessary for the other app features
+3. **Authentication** - we used next auth to create the user accounts with sessions that are necessary for the other app features
    Our app includes 3 possible authentication methods:
    - GitHub OAuth 2
    - Google OAuth 2
    - Credential Provider (Standard authentication by creating a user account consisting of username, email and password)
 4. **Chat feature** - Currently the most complex feature of our application it consists of:
-   - User dashboard with sign out function
+   - User dashboard with sign-out function
    - Sending, receiving, viewing and denying friend requests
-   - Sending and receiving text messages
+   - Sending, receiving and viewing text messages

 ### Authors